patelrohanv/patelrohanv.blog/posts/dva-c01-studying-ec2.md

   * focused on data analysis with large volumes of data and complex, long-running queries
   * not suitable for RDS, consider using a data warehouse like RedShift

+##### Multi-AZ and read replicas

+* Mutli-AZ

+  * exact copy of your production database in another availability zone (primary and standby)
+  * standby instance is not typically available unless the primary instance is down, RDS will then automatically failover to the standby without an admin
+  * RDS handles the replication for you
+  * supports all RDS database engines
+  * for disaster recovery, not for scalability
+* Read Replicas

+  * read-only copy of your production database
+  * great for read heavy workloads and reduces the load on your primary instance
+  * can be in the same AZ as your primary database instance or cross AZ (different AZ) or cross region (entirely different region)
+  * each read replica has its own DNS endpoint
+  * read replicas can be promoted to be their own independent databases (adds write access but breaks replication from the original primary instance)
+  * used for scaling read performance
+  * requires automatic backups
+  * multiple read replicas supported

+##### Backups and Snapshots

 ### Elasticache

 * <https://aws.amazon.com/elasticache/>